AstroMined/pygithub-mcp-server/docs/active_context.md

    - Focus on behavior and outcomes rather than implementation details
    - Implement thorough cleanup to prevent test pollution
    - Use test tagging to allow skipping integration tests when appropriate
+   - Maintain a dedicated test repository for integration tests
+   - Tag all test-created resources for easy identification and cleanup
+   - Use unique identifiers for test resources to prevent conflicts
+   - Separate unit tests and integration tests into distinct directories
+   - Build a robust unit test suite first before implementing integration tests

 4. Error Message Formatting
    - Include descriptive words in error messages (e.g., 'permission' in permission errors)